 Arts and humanities research offers a variety of direct and indirect social and economic benefits.
 Our Strategy, Evaluation and Impact Team co-ordinates the collection of evidence and impact to address key questions posed by the Department for Business, Energy and Industrial Strategy (BEIS), demonstrating the value of arts and humanities research; why it should be funded by the taxpayer; and what ‘added value’ the Arts and Humanities Research Council (AHRC) as an organisation delivers.

 We take a portfolio approach to developing the evidence base.
 A mix of quantitative and qualitative information is important to make a convincing and robust case for the impact and value of AHRC-funded research.
 An increasing emphasis on accountability and efficiency makes this approach more relevant than ever.
 Quantitative evidence, for example, is needed to provide ‘hard’ evidence of outputs of funding, whilst case studies are recognised as the most effective approach to demonstrating impact.

 Wider ranging or higher-level commissioned research studies expand the evidence base to cover the arts and humanities beyond AHRC funding.
-Smaller or strategically focused activities including data analysis, commissioned research, and strategic reviews also address key areas of the Delivery Plan 2015-2016
+Smaller or strategically focused activities including data analysis, commissioned research, and strategic reviews also address key areas of the AHRC Delivery Plan.

 Development of AHRC Impact web content

 As we continue to develop our impact portfolio and evidence collection methods we will further develop this webpage.
 This page will contain links to a large number of impact case studies categorised and searchable via a range of parameters, including place, sector and discipline.